 When it comes to choosing places to stay in Iceland, most people instantly jump to the country’s capital city.
-But there are plenty of towns and villages dotted around Iceland that offer ideal locations to base yourself on a holiday that many travellers don’t even bother to consider when deciding where to stay in Iceland.
+But there are plenty of towns and villages dotted around Iceland that offer ideal locations to base yourself on a holiday that many travelers don’t even bother to consider when deciding where to stay in Iceland.

 You might be looking for a quiet, traditional Icelandic town to enjoy your trip to the country, or you may prefer to stay somewhere quirky or ideally positioned next to a top attraction.
 Whatever requirements are on your list, here’s our guide to nine of the best towns to stay in Iceland.